Skip to main content

 2. From the existing node, verify that the new node is added to its whitelist:

-3. From the new node, add the existing node as a seed node or persistent peer.
-As seeds nodes and persistent peers are automatically whitelisted, the new node should be able to connect to the existing node without explicitly adding the existing node ID to the whitelist.
+3. From the new node, add the existing node as a bootnode.
+As such peers are automatically whitelisted, the new node should be able to connect to the existing node without explicitly adding the existing node ID to the whitelist.

 Onboarding a Validator Node